+Certain secondary diagnoses are eliminated from the determination of the severity subclass.
 Closely related secondary diagnoses are grouped together with clinically similar diagnoses.
 If more than one secondary diagnosis from the same secondary diagnosis group is present, then only the secondary diagnosis with the highest severity of illness level is preserved.
-All other secondary diagnoses in the group have their severity level reduced to minor, virtually eliminating them from contributing to the patient's base subclass determination.
+All other secondary diagnoses in the group are eliminated from contributing to the patient's base subclass determination.
 There are 289 secondary diagnosis groups defined for this step.
 For example, the secondary diagnoses of cerebral embolism with infarct and precerebral occlusion are in the same secondary diagnosis group, Cerebrovascular Diagnoses.
-Since the cerebral embolism with infarct is an extreme severity of illness level, and the precerebral occlusion is a moderate severity of illness level, the cerebral embolism with infarct will be preserved and the severity of illness level of the precerebral occlusion will be reduced to one when they are both present as secondary diagnoses.
+Since the cerebral embolism with infarct is an extreme severity of illness level, and the precerebral occlusion is a moderate severity of illness level of the precerebral occlusion will be eliminated.